- Projects & Groups

 TEPHINET’s secretariat collaborates with the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to support the development of field epidemiology programs and regional networks around the world.
 These networks include the African Field Epidemiology Network (AFENET), the East Mediterranean Public Health Network (EMPHNET), and the South Asia Field Epidemiology and Technology Network (SAFETYNET).

 TEPHINET also participates in WHO’s Global Outbreak and Response Network, the Pacific Public Health Surveillance Network, and the American Network of Chronic Disease Surveillance Officers and works with private donors to support activities that offer extensive opportunities for networking and collaborating.

-TEPHINET program, at the Task Force for Global Health, Inc. administers numerous public health projects around the world.
-Many of the projects are related to support of the FETP’s housed in the various ministries or research institutions in the respective countries, or to support of the developing regional networks.
-Other projects work more independently, for instance in the case of the influenza and Global Aids Projects in Guatemala, where the Task Force- TEPHINET program is in the process of registering as an NGO.
+The TEPHINET program at the Task Force for Global Health, Inc. administers numerous public health projects around the world.
+Many of the projects are related to support of the FETPs housed in the various ministries or research institutions in the respective countries, or to support of the developing regional networks.
+Other projects work more independently, for instance in the case of the influenza and Global Aids Projects in Guatemala, where the Task Force-TEPHINET program is registered as an NGO.